SBB Be 4/6 12301: Locomotive body

 The locomotive body consisted of single bridging slab.
 On this slab the body parts were bolted on.

 The bridging slab laid on the bogies using pivot bearings located under the drivers cabs.
 Beside the pivots, two spring-loaded bearings were mounted at the outer part of the body.
 Additionally bearings with rolls were located inside of the body behind the motors.

 In front of the cabs, cabinets were mounted on the bogies, separated by a center gangway.
 This gangway, consisting of the crossover-plate and the front door, was considered necessary to access the locomotive from the train at that time.

 For the ventilation of the motors two pneumatically controlled blinds were mounted on both sides of the body, operable from both cabs.

 Braking equipment

-The automatic Westinghouse air brake and the locomotive brake acted over a separate brake cylinder to both sides of the driving wheels of each drive-axle.
+The automatic Westinghouse air brake and the locomotive brake acted via a separate brake cylinder on both sides of the driving wheels of each drive-axle.
 The idle-wheels did not have brakes.
-Each cab was equipped with a handbrake which acted to the respective bogie.
+Each cab was equipped with a handbrake which acted on the respective bogie.